Georgia Criminal Lawyers

-If you need a lawyer who has been consistently ranked as one of the best criminal defense lawyers in Atlanta and across Georgia, you are in the right place.
-The experienced criminal defense attorneys at Pate, Johnson & Church have been winning serious criminal cases in Atlanta, Brunswick, Savannah, Macon, and in dozens of other cities in Georgia for well over 25 years.
+If you need a lawyer who has been consistently ranked as one of the best criminal lawyers in Georgia, you are in the right place.
+The criminal defense attorneys at The Church Law Firm have been winning serious criminal cases in courts for years and are ready to help you or your loved one.

 Our firm’s success comes through hard work, creativity and diligence.
 We are often able to find legal and factual defenses that less experienced lawyers may miss.
 Many times, our effort leads to a pretrial dismissal or very favorable resolution of the case.
 In cases where a pretrial dismissal is not possible, our lawyers prepare our clients for trial with unmatched diligence and focus.
 This trial preparation often leads to a dismissal right before trial, a “not guilty” verdict at trial, or a very favorable negotiated resolution of the case.
 That’s how the best criminal lawyers in Georgia get results.